speedfuns/necropolis/routes.md

 # Route Propositions
-All runs are based on in-game time on the final screen
+All runs are based on in-game time on the final screen.

 **Any%**
 - Beat the game as fast as possible using any glitches or exploits